pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The validator also
 MUST check for the presence of the NS or the DELEG bit in the matching NSEC (or NSEC3) RR (proving that there is, indeed, a delegation).
-Alternately, the validator must make sure that the delegation with NS record is covered by an NSEC3 RR with the Opt-Out flag set.
+Alternately, the validator must make sure that the delegation with an NS record is covered by an NSEC3 RR with the Opt-Out flag set.
-Opt-Out is not applicable to DELEG RRtype because DELEG records are authoritative at the parent side of a zone cut in the same way that DS RRtypes are.
+Opt-Out is not applicable to DELEG RR type because DELEG records are authoritative at the parent side of a zone cut in the same way that DS RR types are.

 ### Referral downgrade protection

-If the zone is "DNSSEC secure", and if any DNSKEY of the zone has ADT flag set to 1, a DELEG-aware validator MUST prove the absence of a DELEG RRset in referral responses from this particular zone.
+If the zone is DNSSEC-secure, and if any DNSKEY of the zone has the ADT flag set to 1, a DELEG-aware validator MUST prove the absence of a DELEG RR set in referral responses from this particular zone.

-Without this check, an attacker could strip the DELEG RRset from a referral response and replace it with an unsigned (and potentially malicious) NS RRset.
+Without this check, an attacker could strip the DELEG RR set from a referral response and replace it with an unsigned (and potentially malicious) NS RR set.
-A referral response with an unsigned NS and signed DS RRsets does not require additional proofs of nonexistence according to pre-DELEG DNSSEC specification, and it would have been accepted as a delegation without DELEG RRset.
+A referral response with an unsigned NS and signed DS RR sets does not require additional proofs of nonexistence according to pre-DELEG DNSSEC specification, and it would have been accepted as a delegation without the DELEG RR set.

 ### Chaining